-- For 1 new transactions (valued at ¥1.0 billion or more annually) and 2 business partnerships deemed to be important to the Fuji Oil Group, conducted with the ITOCHU Group, both companies will engage in discussions on the appropriateness of such transac- - The Board of Directors will verify the status of transactions with the ITOCHU Group at the end of every fiscal year.
+- For 1 new transactions (valued at ¥1.0 billion or more annually) and 2 business partnerships deemed to be important to the Fuji Oil Group, conducted with the ITOCHU Group, both companies will engage in discussions on the appropriateness of such transactions, from the perspective of minority shareholder protection.
+Matters uncovered as a result of these discussions will be deliberated on and resolved at the Board of Directors' meeting in order to ensure the transparency and appropriateness of our decisions. - The Board of Directors will verify the status of transactions with the ITOCHU Group at the end of every fiscal year.

 In December 2022, five Outside Directors (excluding Directors who also serve as Audit and Supervisory Committee Members) and three Audit and Supervisory Committee Members held a meeting to exchange various opinions on the subject of measures for the protection of minority shareholders from conflicts of interests.
 At subsequent meetings of the Board of Directors, individual transactions with the Company's major shareholders have been discussed on an ongoing basis, and periodic monitoring of overall transactions will be undertaken at the end of each fiscal year.
-Co-Creation with ITOCHU Group $\Rightarrow$ P49